-The majority of Timor-Leste’s people live in rural areas and rely on agriculture for a living.
+More than two thirds of Timor-Leste’s people live in rural areas and depend on agriculture for a living.
 Most of these households are engaged in subsistence agriculture, producing and selling very little over what is needed to survive.
-Small volumes of excess produce are typically sold at local markets due to poor roads, lack of transport and few traders.